dimdnk/dimdnk/CV.md

 - Consulted global retail, investment companies as an IT industry expert in digital transformation and cloud computing;
 - Experienced in *building* software development, *QA/QA Automation*, *DevOps* processes from scratch, and optimizing existing ones;
 - Business-oriented: I know how to balance between business needs and tech efforts to maximize the business value;
-- I am passionate about sharing some nice and suitable solutions to open source;
+- I am passionate about sharing some nice and suitable solutions for open source;

 <hr>